Scratch disks are full on a Mac? Here’s a solution

 Click the “x” button to quit it.

-Photoshop, by default, is set to auto-recover your files in case of an unexpected exit.
-So it automatically saves recovery data every 30 seconds, creating lots and lots of temporary files.
-You can disable this feature completely or opt to change the save time up to 1 hour to reduce temporary files.
-Here's how:
+In case of an unexpected quit, Photoshop, by default, is set to auto-recover your files.
+That’s why it automatically saves recovery data every 30 seconds, creating countless temporary files.
+You can disable this feature or change saving settings to reduce those files.
+Follow these steps:

 -

-Open Photoshop, from the top menu, select Photoshop > Preferences > File Handling & Clipboard.
+Open Photoshop from the top menu, and select Photoshop > Preferences > File Handling & Clipboard.

 -